 - New Year's Day

 - Christmas Day

-Yard waste subscribers may place up to four cans, bags or bundles of landscape waste material at the curb each week on Wednesdays from mid-April through mid-December.
-The non-refundable annual subscription fee of $126 is included on your quarterly Village utility bill and does not require yard waste stickers.
-To subscribe submit the above form or contact the Finance Department at (847) 835-4113.
+Landscape waste subscribers may place unlimited bags or bundles of combined food scrap and landscape waste material at the curb each week on Wednesdays from April 1 through December 15.
+The annual subscription fee is included on your quarterly bill and does not require yard waste stickers.
+To subscribe contact Lakeshore Recycling Systems at (773) 685-8811.

-Residents not subscribing to the annual yard waste collection subscription service, must affix stickers to each biodegradable paper yard waste bag, garbage can no larger than 44-gallons, or bundle of branches/brush.
-Stickers may be purchased at the Village Hall or Grand Food Center.
-Yard waste is collected on Wednesdays beginning mid-April through mid-December.
+Residents, who are not subscribing to the annual combined food scrap and yard waste collection subscription service, must affix blue stickers to each biodegradable paper yard waste bag (no larger than 44-gallons) or bundle of branches/brush.
+Stickers may be purchased at the Grand Food Center or at Village Hall.

 Holiday Tree Collection

-On Wednesdays during the month of January, the Village will pick-up holiday trees at no cost.
-Remove all lights, ornaments and garland and place tree at the parkway behind the curb.
+On Wednesdays during the month of January, LRS will pick up holiday trees at no cost.
+Remove all lights, ornaments and garland and place the tree at the parkway behind the curb.